-Telephone: 0208 411 6200 – this is the number for Security, please ask for Care and Concern and you will be connected to a Designated Safeguarding Officer (DSOs).
+Telephone: 0208 411 6200 – this is the number for Security.
+Ask for Care and Concern and you will be connected to a Designated Safeguarding Officer (DSOs).

 Alternatively, you can speak to any member of staff who will be able to contact Care and Concern on your behalf.

 Please note that Care and Concern operates during office hours of 9am to 5pm, Monday to Friday.
-In the case of a safeguarding emergency, please call the telephone number above and an out-of-hours response will be initiated.
+However, in the case of a safeguarding emergency, please call Security and an appropriate response will be actioned.

-The Care and Concern team consists of staff members from professional services, including Counselling and Mental Health, Student Support and Student and Legal Affairs, thus removing the possibility of a single point of failure.
+The Care and Concern team consists of staff members from professional services, including Counselling and Mental Health, Student Support and Student and Legal Affairs.
 The team does not work in isolation, consulting university staff outside of the team where necessary and appropriate as well as with external agencies to ensure the most appropriate and effective support for the student.

 The team meets twice a week to discuss cases and agree on appropriate next steps, immediate and short-term interventions and longer-term action plans.
 A case manager is assigned to oversee interventions and monitor any developments with the focus on ensuring there is a structure in place to support a student and that the right procedure is being followed at the right time.

 Designated Safeguarding Officers (DSOs) act as the first responders to concerns when a student or member of staff contacts Care and Concern.
 They are members of staff from across the University who volunteer their time on a rota basis, in addition to their day job, to be available 9 to 5, Monday to Friday to: